 How far are Jordan's Dead Sea hotels from Amman?

-The five-star hotels on Jordan’s Dead Sea coast are located approximately 55 km southwest of central Amman.
+Hotels in Jordan’s Dead Sea resort area are located approximately 55 km southwest of central Amman.
 The drive via the Dead Sea Highway (Route 65) takes approximately 50 to 70 minutes under normal traffic conditions.
-Most five-star properties offer airport shuttle services that can be arranged at the time of booking.
+Airport shuttle availability varies by property.
+Confirm transport directly with the hotel before booking.

 Do five-star Dead Sea hotels in Jordan include beach access?

 All five-star hotels on Jordan’s Dead Sea coast include private mineral beach access as a standard amenity.
 Supervised Dead Sea bathing areas, freshwater rinse facilities, mineral mud application zones, and beach attendant services are included in the accommodation package.
-Guests are advised to limit Dead Sea immersion to 15 to 20 minutes per session, as recommended by spa and medical staff.
+Guests should follow posted bathing and safety instructions at the property.

 Is the Dead Sea experience at Jordan's hotels the same as the public beaches?